leikind/wice_grid/README.md

 ### Requirements and Rails versions

-For rails 2 use version 0.6 in {the master branch}[https://github.com/leikind/wice_grid/tree/master].
+For rails 2 use version 0.6 in [the master branch](https://github.com/leikind/wice_grid/tree/master).
 That branch is hardly supported.

-The main supported branch is +rails3+.
+The main supported branch is `rails3`.
 Latest Rails 3.2.x and Rails 4.x.x are supported in this branch.

 If you need to use the plugin in with Rails 3.0.x and 3.1.x versions, please use WiceGrid version 3.0.4.

 WiceGrid relies on jQuery.

-If you need a JS Datepicker, WiceGrid supports jQuery Datepicker or {Bootstrap Datepicker}[https://github.com/Nerian/bootstrap-datepicker-rails], so you might need one of those.
+If you need a JS Datepicker, WiceGrid supports jQuery Datepicker or [Bootstrap Datepicker](https://github.com/Nerian/bootstrap-datepicker-rails), so you might need one of those.
 See section Installation for details on how to use datepickers.

-WARNING: Since 3.2.pre2 WiceGrid is not compatible with +will_paginate+ because internally it uses +kaminari+ for pagination, and +kaminari+ is not compatible with +will_paginate+!
+WARNING: Since 3.2.pre2 WiceGrid is not compatible with `will_paginate` because internally it uses `kaminari` for pagination, and `kaminari` is not compatible with `will_paginate`!

 ## Installation